Expensent

 7. Method E — Inbox-aware tools (Expensent)

 Method E is the practical answer for almost everyone who landed on this page.
-It's an inbox-aware tool that connects to Gmail via OAuth — not through a Gmail filter — so the verification trap from Method B simply doesn't apply, and the backfill problem that Methods A–D cannot solve becomes a single scan through your history.
+It's an inbox-aware tool that connects to Gmail via OAuth — not through a Gmail filter — so the verification trap from Method B simply doesn't apply.
+It also gives you a cleaner way to review older inbox results than rebuilding filters or scripts from scratch.
 Expensent is the tool we build; the rest of this section is specific to it.

 How Expensent connects Gmail to Expensify